londonhackspace/acserver/README.md

 Usage:
 ======
-* See routes.php for usage examples
+* See the comments in application/controllers/api.php for usage examples.

 For testing it's installed on babbage port 1234